Brent Harvey

 Brent Harvey (born 14 May 1978), often known by his nickname "Boomer", is a former Australian rules footballer who played for the North Melbourne Football Club in the Australian Football League (AFL).
-He played his entire career with North Melbourne, winning a premiership 1999 and retiring in 2016 with the most games played by an individual in VFL/AFL history wth 432.
+He played his entire career with North Melbourne, winning a premiership in 1999 and serving as captain from 2009 to 2011.
+He retired in 2016 having played 432 games, the most games played by an individual in VFL/AFL at the time.
+The record stood for 10 years until it was surpassed by Collingwood's Scott Pendlebury in Round 11 of the 2026 season.